Generic name: ombitasvir, paritaprevir, and ritonavir [ om-BIT-as-vir, PAR-i-TA-pre-vir, and-ri-TOE-na-vir ]

 Recommended Regimen and Duration of Therapy:

--Genotype 4, without cirrhosis: Ombitasvir/paritaprevir/ritonavir and ribavirin for 12 weeks
+-Genotype 4, without cirrhosis or with compensated cirrhosis (Child-Pugh A): Ombitasvir/paritaprevir/ritonavir plus ribavirin for 12 weeks

--The manufacturer product information should be consulted for ribavirin dosing recommendations, including dose adjustments.
+-The manufacturer product information should be consulted for ribavirin dosing recommendations; the manufacturer product information for ribavirin should be consulted regarding dose adjustments.

 What happens if I miss a dose?